Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: First results on dynamically syndetic sets

 We show in this section that the family of dynamically (central) syndetic sets is not affected by requiring return time sets to come from zero-dimensional systems.
 This is accomplished by considering the indicator functions $1_A$ of sets $A \subseteq \N$ in the symbolic space $\{0,1\}^{\N}$.

-As a warm-up to the challenges that arise in \cref{thm:simple_equivalent_dcS}, it is worth noting that when $(X,T)$ is a minimal system, $x \in X$, and $U \subseteq X$ is nonempty and open, the point $1_{R(x,U)} \in \{0,1\}^{\N}$ is not always uniformly recurrent under the shift map $\sigma$.
-Indeed, here is an example.
+As a warm-up to the challenges that arise in \cref{thm:simple_equivalent_dcS}, it is worth noting that when $(X,T)$ is a minimal system, $x \in X$, and $U \subseteq X$ is nonempty and open, the point $1_{R(x,U)} \in \{0,1\}^{\N}$ is not always uniformly recurrent under the shift map $\sigma$, as the following example demonstrates.

 \begin{example} Let $\alpha \in (0, 1)$ be irrational.
 Let $X \defeq \R / \Z$ and $T: X \to X$ be defined by $T(x) = x + \alpha$.
 Let $U \defeq X \setminus \{\alpha\}$ and $x \defeq 0$.
 We see that

 Since $\alpha$ is irrational, for all $n \geq 2$, $T^n \alpha \neq \alpha$.
 Therefore, the function $1_{R(0,U)}$ takes the value $0$ only at $1$.
 The point $1_{R(0,U)} \in [0]_1$ is not uniformly recurrent because it never returns to the neighborhood $[0]_1$. \end{example}